PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 .. admonition:: Definition
     :class: defn

-    OpenQML provides a collection of gradient-descent-based optimizers.
-These optimizers accept a cost function and initial parameters, and utilize OpenQML's automatic differentiation to perform gradient descent.
+    PennyLane provides a collection of gradient-descent-based optimizers.
+These optimizers accept a cost function and initial parameters, and utilize PennyLane's automatic differentiation to perform gradient descent.

 .. tip::

-   *See* :mod:`openqml.optimize` *for details and documentation of available optimizers*
+   *See* :mod:`pennylane.optimize` *for details and documentation of available optimizers*

-Next, let's make use of OpenQML's built-in optimizers to optimize the two circuit parameters :math:`\phi_1` and :math:`\phi_2` such that the qubit, originally in state :math:`\ket{0}`, is rotated to be in state :math:`\ket{1}`.
+Next, let's make use of PennyLane's built-in optimizers to optimize the two circuit parameters :math:`\phi_1` and :math:`\phi_2` such that the qubit, originally in state :math:`\ket{0}`, is rotated to be in state :math:`\ket{1}`.
 This is equivalent to measuring a
 Pauli-Z expectation of :math:`-1`, since the state :math:`\ket{1}` is an eigenvector of the Pauli-Z matrix with eigenvalue :math:`\lambda=-1`.